apache/kylin/website/_docs/tutorial/setup_systemcube.cn.md

   </tr>
   <tr>
     <td>REALIZATION</td>
     <td>the cube which the query hits.
-In Kylin，there are two OLAP realizations: Cube，or Hybrid of Cubes</td>
+In Kylin, there are two OLAP realizations: Cube, or Hybrid of Cubes</td>
   </tr>
   <tr>
     <td>REALIZATION_TYPE</td>